Stockholm travel guide

 Facilities: The airport is well supplied with banks, bureaux de change, ATMs, restaurants, bars and shops.
 The SkyCity centre inside the airport complex provides every conceivable amenity for travellers, including a luxury hotel and health club.
 All the terminals have lounge areas with power points for recharging mobile phones and laptop computers.

 Stockholm is easy to navigate, with an excellent public transport system made up of buses, metro lines, trams, and ferries.
 The metro is generally the most convenient way of getting around the city.
-Tickets are valid for all types of transport and can be purchased from stations and newsagent kiosks.
+Tickets are valid for all types of transport and can be purchased from stations and newsagent kiosks like Pressbyrån.
 One and three-day passes are good deals for those planning to travel a lot.

-Metered taxis are available but are among the most expensive in the world.
-Driving in Stockholm is easy compared to most large cities, but drivers need to be aware of toll passages and an overall scarcity of parking.
-Walking or cycling are often the best options for sightseeing in the city centre; Stockholm is a pedestrian and bike-friendly city.
+Metered taxis are available but are among the most expensive in the world, while driving in Stockholm is easy compared to most large cities, drivers need to be aware of toll passages and an overall scarcity of parking.
+Walking or cycling are often the best options for sightseeing in the city centre.

-Stockholm has a humid continental climate, with mild to warm temperatures in summer, and winters that are cold, but not as cold as many foreigners expect.
 In the coldest winter months, between December and February, average temperatures range from about 14°F (−10°C) to 30°F (−1°C), although temperatures do sometimes drop to below −4°F (−20°C).
 Average temperatures in summer, between June and August, range between 55°F (13°C) and 77°F (25°C), but temperatures can reach 86°F (30°C).
-Snowfall usually occurs from January to March, and temperatures are cold enough that visitors will want to pack really warm clothes.
+Snowfall usually occurs from January to March.
 Rainfall can occur throughout the year, though the summer months of July and August tend to be the wettest.
 Stockholm receives about 18 hours of daylight in midsummer, and only six hours in midwinter.

 World wide weather